Glossary

 D

-They include such items as: program staff and systems, materials required to deliver specific services, and travel costs required to deliver services.
+They include such items as program staff, systems, materials, and travel required to deliver specific services.

 E

-While the corpus of an endowment is typically permanently restricted, unrestricted investment reserves (sometimes called board-designated endowments) can serve the same function while providing leadership with flexible use.
-NFF encourages nonprofits to prioritize raising flexible forms of capital since endowments need to be large to generate adequate annual income and may compete with other fundraising efforts.
+Endowment funds may provide income in perpetuity (permanent endowment) or for a specified period (term endowment).
+Endowment funds are also part of net assets with donor restrictions.
+While the corpus of an endowment is typically permanently restricted, unrestricted investment reserves (sometimes called board-designated, or quasi endowments) can serve the same function while providing leadership with flexible use.
+NFF encourages nonprofits to prioritize raising flexible forms of capital since endowments need to be large enough to generate adequate annual income and may compete with other fundraising efforts.

 F